rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Joiada the father of Jonathan, and Jonathan the father of Jaddua. ^1211

-And in the days of Joiakim were priests, heads of fathers ’ houses: of Seraiah, Meraiah; of Jeremiah, Hananiah; ^1212
+And in the days of Joiakim were priests, heads of fathers' houses: of Seraiah, Meraiah; of Jeremiah, Hananiah; ^1212

 of Ezra, Meshullam; of Amariah, Jehohanan; ^1213